-Most likely there could be wetlands along the banks of the reach of Dry Creek proposed for a potential managed aquifer recharge pilot study.
+Most likely there could be very limited jurisdictional wetlands along the banks of the reach of Dry Creek proposed for a potential managed aquifer recharge pilot study.

 There are wetlands along the banks and in the proximity of the lower Provo River.